 Sauropods and theropods

 Scientists know that dinosaurs and mammals lived alongside each other.
-If dinosaurs existed on Zealandia then it follows that other reptiles and mammals were also living there.
+If dinosaurs existed on Zealandia, other reptiles and mammals were also living there.
 However, so far no Mesozoic (251–65 Ma) mammal fossils have been found in New Zealand.
 It is probably only a matter of time before they are.

 Other reptile fossils